 To help them planning a program of study and meet the academic requirements of both divisions, all students in a BAFA program have two advisors: a faculty advisor at Lang and a departmental advisor at Parsons or academic administrator at Jazz.

 Also, there are BAFA point people in each division who are well versed in the program and can assist BAFA students who encounter problems at the divisional level or with the BAFA program in general:

 64 West 11th Street, room 118

 Jackie Rousseau, Assistant Director of First-Year Advising

 Kyle Wilson, Assistant Director

-The Office of Dual Degree and Joint Programs is part of the central administration of the university that oversees the BAFA programs.
-Director Adrienne Marcus is available to help BAFA students and their advisors with problems that may require special coordination between divisions.
+The central academic administration of the university oversees the BAFA programs.
+Adrienne Marcus is available to help BAFA students and their advisors with problems that may require special coordination between divisions.

 Office of the Provost

 66 West 12th Street, room 809